 Hub for Law and Policy

-The Hub for Law and Policy anchors, integrates and promotes field-based learning by students in the LL.M. in Law and Development program, the Master of Arts in Public Policy and Governance (MPG) program, and the Law, Governance and Policy (LGP) specialisation of the M.A.
-(Development) program at Azim Premji University.
+The Hub for Law and Policy anchors, integrates and promotes field-based learning by students in the LL.M. in Law and Development program and the Master of Arts in Public Policy and Governance (MPG) programme at Azim Premji University.

 Learning Objectives for Experiential Education in Law, Policy, Governance and Development